confluentinc/cp-demo/docs/index.rst

 =================================

 This demo builds a full |cp| deployment with a Kafka event streaming application using `KSQL <https://www.confluent.io/product/ksql/>`__ and `Kafka Streams <https://docs.confluent.io/current/streams/index.html>`__ for stream processing.
-Follow the accompanying tutorial that steps through the demo so that you can learn how it all works together.
+Follow the accompanying guided tutorial that steps through the demo so that you can learn how it all works together.
 All the components in the Confluent platform have security enabled end-to-end.